imcfarla2003/domoticz-hive/README.md

 - If you are using version 3.8790 or below (older than current stable) you will also need to specify the Domoticz Port and check that password-less access is available (add 127.0.0.1 into the "Local Networks" box on the Settings page)

 Notes:
+Multizone heating is not yet supported (waiting for an output from collect_json.py)

-Only works for Active Light Dimmable and Colour Changing lights as I haven't got any Cool to Warm (yet).
+Works for Active Light Dimmable, Cool to Warm and Colour Changing lights now.

 ActivePlug is now working.